octokit/octokit.net/CONTRIBUTING.md

 If you make focused commits (instead of one monolithic commit) and have descriptive commit messages, this will help speed up the review process.

-At any time you can build the project with `build -Task Build` (or `.\build.sh --target=build`) - this will also run code analysis rules.
+At any time you can build the project with

+`build -Task Build`
+or
+`.\build.sh --target=build`

+this will also run code analysis rules.

+### Running builds cross platform

+Octokit.net uses a CAKE build script and can be built on multiple platforms.

+To install dependencies and run the CAKE build script use the following wrapper scripts and parameter syntax:

+- Windows (Powershell)

+`.\Build.ps1 -Target <target> -Configuration Release -LinkSources [Additional Parameters]`

+- Linux/OSX (bash)

+`.\build.sh --target=<target> --configuration==Release --linksources [Additional Parameters]`

 ### Running Tests

-Octokit.net also has a suite of tests which you can run to ensure existing behaviour is not affected.
+Octokit.net has a suite of tests which you can run to ensure existing behaviour is not affected.
 If you're adding new features, please add some tests alongside so the maintainers can sleep at night, knowing their safety blanket is nice and green!